-Module credits 10.00

-NQF Level 05

-Service modules Faculty of Engineering, Built Environment and Information Technology Faculty of Education Faculty of Humanities Faculty of Natural and Agricultural Sciences
+Faculty of Engineering, Built Environment and Information Technology

-Prerequisites No prerequisites.

-Contact time 1 discussion class per week, 2 lectures per week

-Language of tuition Module is presented in English
+Service modules

+Faculty of Education Faculty of Humanities

+Faculty of Natural and Agricultural Sciences

 Department Economics

-Period of presentation Semester 1

 This module deals with the core principles of economics.
 A distinction between macroeconomics and microeconomics is made.
 A discussion of the market system and circular flow of goods, services and money is followed by a section dealing with microeconomic principles, including demand and supply analysis, consumer behaviour and utility maximisation, production and the costs thereof, and the different market models and firm behaviour.
 Labour market institutions and issues, wage determination, as well as income inequality and poverty are also addressed.
 A section of money, banking, interest rates and monetary policy concludes the course.